philipnathan/ecommerce_backend/README.md

 -   Service: Handle business logic
 -   Repository: Manages database interactions

+## Database Structure

+Here's Entity Relationship Diagram ([ERD](https://drive.google.com/file/d/1ldPiQ7cMJ5hv38xJ_dnrZrNk9BPiYPUh/view?usp=sharing)) of our database structure - **(Please zoom in to see the image more clearly.)**

 ## API Documentation

-Full API documentation is available at localhost/apidocs once the server is running.
+Full API documentation is available at http://localhost/apidocs once the server is running.
 The documentation is generated using Flasgger.

 ## Project Limitations